justpy-org/justpy/docs/reference/htmlcomponent.md

 jp.Div(text='hello', classes='text-red-500')
 ```

-They can also be set anytime after the element is created
+They can also be set anytime after the element is created (except for `delete_flag` which needs to be set at creation).

 ```python
 import justpy as jp